A Playbook for Local SEO Agencies

 04

 This is a real template.
-Copy it into a Google Doc, replace the bracketed fields, send it.
-Works in person, in an email, or as a Loom voiceover.
+Copy it into a Google Doc, replace the bracketed fields, and send it.
+It works as an email, as a Loom voiceover, or in a face-to-face meeting.

-Why this template works: the subject line avoids the phrase "loyalty program" (small business owners hear that and think "expensive enterprise software for Starbucks").
+Why this template works.
+The subject line avoids the phrase "loyalty program" because small business owners associate that with expensive enterprise software.
 It leads with their own revenue math, which they feel immediately.
-It names specific features — Apple Wallet, push, geo-triggers — because vague pitches lose to specific ones every time.
-It offers a real cancel guarantee, which eliminates their risk.
-And it's short enough to read in 90 seconds.
+It names specific features like Apple Wallet, push notifications, and geo-triggers, because vague pitches lose to specific ones.
+It includes a real cancellation option, which removes their risk.
+And it is short enough to read in 90 seconds.

 05

-The biggest mistake agencies make when starting is pricing at $79-99/month because "it's just an add-on."
-Don't.
-You're leaving 3-4x on the table, and you're signaling to the client that it's not important.
+The most common mistake agencies make when starting is pricing at 79 to 99 per month because they think of it as an add-on.
+That leaves 3 to 4 times the potential revenue on the table, and it signals to the client that the service is not important.

 Starter